Campbell walk directions

 Fairbairn Avenue underpass to Campbell shops (10 minutes)

-16. Keep following this dirt track downhill with houses on your left and the drainage ditch on your right.
+16. Keep following this dirt track downhill through the park with houses on your left and the drainage ditch on your right.

 This park gradually narrows as it goes downhill.
 Dogs will enjoy exploring the ditch, possibly finding puddles to play in following rain.
 There are views to the right over the roofs of houses to Black Mountain and the Brindabellas.